CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 [tinygltf](https://github.com/syoyo/tinygltf/) library is used to parse glTF 2.0 files.
 Triangle meshes with indexed geometries are supported.

-## Texture Mapping and Bump Mapping
+## Texture Mapping and Normal Mapping

 The user can set a texture map and a normal map for materials in the scene files.
 If the mesh associated with the material has its texture coordinates (**TEXCOORD_0**) set, the path-tracer will use the texture information when rendering.
 If a normal map is set and the mesh doesn't have vertex normals or tangents set up, the renderer will compute them using vertex positions when loading the mesh.